There are currently no products in the cart.

 What are BCAAs and Why Are They Important?

-All proteins consist of amino acids characterized based on their structure.
-The combined amino acids form the building blocks of your body’s tissue.
-There are three naturally occurring branched chain amino acids in humans: leucine, isoleucine, and valine.
+All proteins consist of amino acids, which are characterized based on their structure.
+The combined amino acids form the building blocks of your body’s tissues.
+There are three naturally occurring branched-chain amino acids in humans: leucine, isoleucine, and valine.

 BCAAs are essential amino acids, which means our bodies cannot create them on their own.
 They play a vital role in general wellness and a unique role in muscle tissue.
 In fact, they make up 35% of all the essential amino acids in muscle protein.

-Unlike other amino acids that are broken down in the liver, BCAAs pass right through the liver and pass directly to the tissues: muscle included.
-They contribute to energy metabolism during exercise.
+Unlike other amino acids that are broken down in the liver, BCAAs pass directly into the tissues — muscle included.
+As such, they contribute to energy metabolism during exercise.